-- Premium growth

-- Risk retention
+- Premium growth - Risk retention

-- Loss ratio
+- Loss/Claims ratio

 - Expense ratio

 - Combined ratio

 - Investment yield

+- Operating ratio

+- Breakeven Yield

 Performance of Investment operations

 Investment income is largely a function of the investment strategy followed by the company.
 The behavior of the securities market and interest rate movements also influence the returns on the investment portfolio.
 CARE Ratings examines the following to assess the performance of investment operations in terms of investment yield.
 Market risk and its probable impact on earnings is also examined.